 Cook the meatloaf for 30 minutes.
-Remove from the oven and lower the temperature to 350°.
-Top with additional barbecue sauce and cook until the internal temperature reaches 160°, about 35 more minutes.
+Remove the pan from the oven and lower the temperature to 350°F. Top the meatloaf with the remaining barbecue sauce and cook until the internal temperature reaches 165°, 35 t0 40 more minutes.
 Allow the meatloaf to cool in pan for 15 minutes.
 Remove the loaf from the pan by lifting out the aluminum foil.
 Drain the excess grease.
 Slice and serve with additional warm barbecue sauce.
-Pair with mashed potatoes.

 - Make Ahead: The barbecue sauce can be made up to 1 week in advance and stored in an airtight container in the refrigerator.

 - Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.